PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 - PostHog is an all-in-one product and data platform.
 Beyond [feature flags](/docs/feature-flags) and [experiments](/docs/experiments), it includes [product analytics](/docs/product-analytics), [session replay](/docs/session-replay), [surveys](/docs/surveys), [CDP](/docs/cdp), and more.

-In this post we'll cover these differences in more detail, and answer frequently asked questions about both tools.
+In this post, we'll cover these differences in more detail, and answer frequently asked questions about both tools.

 ## How is PostHog different?